-I am the Member of Parliament for the Lichfield Constituency.
+I am the Parliamentary Candidate for the Lichfield Constituency.

 This page contains biographical information which I hope you will find of interest.